ethereum/EIPs/EIPS/eip-1.md

 ### ERC Peers

-Core EIPs are intensely scrutinized by the client teams and other develoapers and EIP Editors are generally familiar with the Ethereum protocol, whereas ERCs cover a wide and growing range of applications and are often outside the expertise of any Editor.
+Core EIPs are intensely scrutinized by the client teams and other developers and EIP Editors are generally familiar with the Ethereum protocol, whereas ERCs cover a wide and growing range of applications and are often outside the expertise of any Editor.
 Historically, this has put a strain on the Editors' responsibility to maintain quality.
 Therefore, an ERC Author should, with the help of the Editors, designate at least two Peers with relevant expertise who can help the Author refine the Idea technically, edit Drafts, and generally support the Author through the stages of the EIP Process.

 ## What belongs in a successful EIP?